 and then try selecting and submitting the file within the browser.
 You should see a

 Received upload successfully!

 message, if the file has gone through, and after 10 seconds, you should see the file in your target folder.
-If you get no visual message, the file has not been sent correctly.
+If you get no visual message, or some other message, the file has not been sent correctly.

 The MedImage App source code is available to browse at GitHub.